-The pay-back period on proprietary rainwater harvesting systems is long (especially if retrofitting).
+While the pay-back period on proprietary rainwater harvesting systems is long (especially if retrofitting), it makes environmental sense.

 Rain water harvesting from the roof of a farm building can be used for hosing the floor of a dairy parlour, cattle shed or farmyard and may also be suitable for animal consumption.
 It can also be used for cooling milk.